Table of Contents

 Completely randomized design (Fig. 1, panel a) distributes sample plots randomly across the space.
 It brings the highest number of degrees of freedom to the analysis (equal to the number of plots), but it does not consider environmental heterogeneity, so if the study area is heterogeneous, it could be unsuitable.
 It is not so simple to establish (human is bad at generating “random” positions) and may be prone to unintended pseudoreplication problem (see below).

 Randomized block design (Fig. 1, panel b) is composed of smaller blocks, each with exactly one replicate of each treatment (number of blocks equals to random of replicates).
-Block design decreases the number of degrees of freedom, as the assignment of plot into the block has to be acknowledged as a covariable in the model, and it also limits the number of permutations, as the plots can be permuted only within blocks.
-On the other side, it offers control for environmental heterogeneity (with minimum heterogeneity within and maximum between blocks) and environmental differences between blocks can then be removed from the analysis by including block as covariable.
-Blocks can be set not only in space, but also in time.
+Block design decreases the number of degrees of freedom, as the assignment of the plot into the block has to be acknowledged as a covariable in the model, and it also limits the number of permutations, as the plots can be permuted only within blocks.
+On the other side, it offers control for environmental heterogeneity (with minimum heterogeneity within and maximum between blocks), and environmental differences between blocks can then be removed from the analysis by including the block as covariable.
+Blocks can be set not only in space but also in time.